ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : False

-This property specifies whether alternative addresses, e.g., of other interfaces, should be advertised to the peer endpoint by the protocol stack to enable using multiple paths.
+This property specifies whether alternative addresses, e.g., of other interfaces, should be advertised to the peer endpoint by the protocol stack.
+Advertising these addresses enables the peer-endpoint to establish additional connectivity, e.g., for connection migration or using multiple paths.

 Note that this may have privacy implications because it may make users linkable across multiple paths.
+Also, note that setting this to false does not prevent the local transport system from _establishing_ connectivity using alternate paths (see {{parallel-multipath}} above); it only prevents _procative advertisement_ of addresses.

 ### Direction of communication